Multiple patterning: 2D SID spacer patterning

 The use of SID may be applied to 2D arrays, by iteratively adding features equidistant from the previously present features, doubling the density with each iteration.
 Cuts not requiring tight positioning may be made on this spacer-generated grid.

 Triangular spacer (honeycomb structure) patterning

 Samsung recently demonstrated DRAM patterning using a honeycomb structure (HCS) suitable for 20 nm and beyond.
 Each iteration of spacer patterning triples the density, effectively reducing 2D pitch by a factor of sqrt(3).
 This is particularly useful for DRAM since the capacitor layer can be fit to a honeycomb structure, making its patterning simpler.

 Self-aligned quadruple patterning ()

 SADP may be applied twice in a row to achieve an effective pitch quartering.
 This is also known as self-aligned quadruple patterning (SAQP).
 With SAQP, the primary feature critical dimension (CD), as well as the spacing between such features, are each defined by either the first or second spacer.

 It is preferred to have the second spacer define non-conducting features for more flexible cutting or trimming options.

+SAQP has advantages in two-dimensional 28 nm pitch routing (followed by two selective etch cut/trim steps), compared to EUV, due to the illumination limitations of the latter.

+Multi-Spacer Pitch Reduction

+Iterations of deposition followed by etching or controlled etchback of multilayers can result in substantial pitch reduction beyond SAQP.
+The number of layers determines the degree of pitch reduction.